unicorn-wg/ohttp-charter/README.md

 Example applications and use cases fit for the Oblivious HTTP protocol include DNS, data or telemetry submission, and certificate revocation checking.
-In such application deployments, the relationship between client, server, and cooperating proxy is typically configured out-of-band.
+In some of these application deployments, the relationship between client, server, and cooperating proxy is typically configured out-of-band.
 General purpose HTTP applications such as web browsing are not in scope for the Oblivious HTTP protocol, which requires explicit new server support.
 Transport-level proxies such as